PlagueHO/plagueho.github.io/content/posts/2020/08/2020-08-23-automate-on-boarding-azure-log-analytics-container-monitoring-of-any-linux-docker-host-using-azure-arc.md

 So far, so good.
 We've onboarded the machine to Azure Arc and enabled host logging to a Azure Monitor Log Analytics workspace.
 However, we're only getting telemetry data from the host, not any of the containers.
 So the next thing we need to do is execute the following command on the host:

-\[gist\]3bab648221f7189d9af56bd2155c964b\[/gist\]
+{{< gist PlagueHO 3bab648221f7189d9af56bd2155c964b >}}

 This will download and run the [microsoft/oms container image](https://hub.docker.com/r/microsoft/oms) on the host and configure it to send telemetry for all containers running on this host to your **Azure Monitor Log Analytics workspace**.

 _**Important:** If you are installing onto Ubuntu server, you can avoid problems in this stage by making sure you've installed Docker using the [official Docker repository and instructions](https://docs.docker.com/engine/install/ubuntu/).
 I had used Snap on Ubuntu 18.05, which resulted in this error '**Error response from daemon: error while creating mount source path '/var/lib/docker/containers': mkdir /var/lib/docker: read-only file system.**' when running the script._

 The way to automate the installation of this on the host is to again use an ARM Template, but this time use the [Linux Custom Script extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux) to execute the above command.
-You can see the [ARM Template here](https://gist.github.com/PlagueHO/c3f09056cace496dded18da8bc1ed589).
+You can see the [ARM Template here](c3f09056cace496dded18da8bc1ed589).
 This ARM template could easily be combined into the ARM template from the preceding stage, but I kept them separate for the purposes of showing the process.

 1. Run this command to download the ARM Template:
-    \[gist\]ef555302440f4492bec089d098009e9b\[/gist\]
+    {{< gist PlagueHO ef555302440f4492bec089d098009e9b >}}
 2. Apply the ARM Template to an Azure Arc machine by running this command (replacing the values in the strings with the same ones as before):
-    \[gist\]48e3339513f5a6479dabc8affaecea42\[/gist\]
+    {{< gist PlagueHO 48e3339513f5a6479dabc8affaecea42 >}}
     ![](/images/ss_containermonitoring_customscriptcreating-1.png?w=1024)
 3. After a few minutes installation of the **CustomScript** extension should have completed and should show **Succeeded** in the Azure Portal.
     ![](/images/ss_containermonitoring_customscriptsucceeded.png?w=868)